dpplweb/dppl-content/_posts/christina/0412-01-01-language-center.md

 ### Library PressDisplay

 Reading a newspaper in another language is a great way to learn vocabulary and common usage.
-This database also has a feature that reads an article to you - this can help develop your listening comprehension skills.
+This database also has a feature that will read an article to you - this can help develop your listening comprehension skills.
 Current newspapers in several languages are presented in full-page format with photographs, advertisements, crossword puzzles and cartoons.

 ### Mango Languages